ecoservR/EcoservR/interventions.md

 Once your baseline and intervention maps are ready, you can run all the relevant <a href="{{ site.github.url }}/ecoservices">service models</a> for your study area.
 You can compare the results visually and quantitatively, and assess whether your environmental targets are met or need another round of modification.

-You can pan and zoom on the maps below to see how the farm (and the wider landscape around it) has benefited from the planned agri-environmental interventions.
+You can toggle the layers on the maps below to see how the farm (and the wider landscape around it) has benefited from the planned agri-environmental interventions.

 <div>
 {% include mmap_edit.html %}
 </div>
 <br style="clear:both" />

-*A caption for the maps*
+<p class = "disclaimer" style="padding-left:0; text-align:center;">Gains in air purification (left) and carbon storage (right) capacity on a fictional farm (white outline) before and after proposed agri-environmental interventions, as modelled by EcoservR.
+Scores have been rescaled to 0-100 to simplify visualisation.</p>

 A table for the results at multiple scales